Testimonio

 The thieves also, which were crucified with him, cast the same in his teeth.

-A crucifixion is a form of capital punishment where the victim is tied or nailed to a wooden beam to hang.
-The victim usually hangs there for a couple of days, where they die from exhaustion and asphyxiation.
+A crucifixion is a form of capital punishment where the victim is tied or nailed to a wooden beam and left to hang.
+The victim usually remained there for a couple of days, eventually dying from exhaustion and asphyxiation.

-Usually, you see Jesus referred to as "Jesus of Nazareth" or "Jesus, son of Joseph".
-But the followers of Jesus believed him to be the Jewish messiah.
-He became known as "Jesus Christ", which means "Jesus the Anointed" or "Jesus the Messiah".
+Usually, you see Jesus referred to as "Jesus of Nazareth" or "Jesus, son of Joseph."
+But His followers believed Him to be the long-awaited Jewish Messiah.
+He became known as "Jesus Christ," which means "Jesus the Anointed" or "Jesus the Messiah."

-Scripture referenced Jesus as a carpenter.
-His father Joseph was also a carpenter and likely taught him the trade.
-Being a carpenter was essentially a laborer or builder.
+Scripture references Jesus as a carpenter.
+His father Joseph was also a carpenter and likely taught Him the trade.
+Being a carpenter in the ancient world meant being a laborer or builder — a humble, working-class occupation.

-According to Numbers 4:3 KJV, a man must be over thirty to be a priest:
+According to Numbers 4:3 KJV, a man must be over thirty to serve as a priest:

 From thirty years old and upward even until fifty years old, all that enter into the host, to do the work in the tabernacle of the congregation.

-Jesus started his ministry around thirty, according to Luke 3:23 KJV:
+Jesus began His public ministry around the age of thirty, according to Luke 3:23 KJV:

 And Jesus himself began to be about thirty years of age, being (as was supposed) the son of Joseph, which was the son of Heli,

-Based on John's gospel, we know Jesus attended at least three Passover feasts in his ministry.
+Based on John's gospel, we know Jesus attended at least three Passover feasts during His ministry.
 In John 2:13 KJV:

 And the Jews' Passover was at hand, and Jesus went up to Jerusalem.